 Each time you use the toilet, close the lid when flushing and flush twice.

 Do not have any sexual activity for 48 hours following chemotherapy.

-If chemotherapy has not worked, or if you do not wish to undergo this procedure, your doctor may recommend radiation therapy, immunotherapy, hormone therapy, and targeted therapy.
-All of these treatments can serve as either primary or complementary treatments.
+If chemotherapy proves ineffective, or if you're reluctant to proceed with the procedure, your physician may suggest alternative methods such as radiation therapy, immunotherapy, hormone therapy, and targeted therapy.
+Each of these treatments can function as a standalone or adjunctive treatment.

 Before chemotherapy, your cancer may be dangerous and life-threatening.
 After successful chemotherapy, your cancer and all of the symptoms should be gone.
 You should be able to go back to your high quality of life again.
 However, the response after chemotherapy can be different for each person.
 For some people, all of the tumor or cancer may disappear, while in others, cancer may have shrunk by a percentage but the disease still remains.
 There is also a chance that cancer has neither shrunk nor grown.

 Chemotherapy is commonly used with other treatments like surgery, radiation therapy, immunotherapy, or targeted therapies.
 The mix of treatments chosen depends on factors such as the nature and progression stage of the cancer, the patient's wellbeing, and the specific objectives of the treatment.

 Pairing Chemotherapy with other treatments could enhance the potency of cancer treatment by combating cancer via various methods.
 Nonetheless, this could also elevate the risk of side effects.
 It's vital to engage in discussions about the potential advantages, hazards, and side effects of any multi-treatment approach with your healthcare provider.